Cervalces latifrons: Distribution and habitat

 Fossil remains of this deer are known from northern Europe and Asia but have not been found in the Iberian Peninsula, Italy south of the Apennines, Croatia or Greece.
 In the United Kingdom, it is known only from the Cromer Forest Bed Formation.
 This is exposed at intervals along the coast of Norfolk and Suffolk and forms low cliffs between Cromer and Great Yarmouth.
 The holotype came from here.
 It is believed that Cervalces latifrons resembled its modern moose relations and lived in tundra, steppes, coniferous forests and swamps.
 It probably avoided deciduous forests because of the inconvenience that would be caused by its wide antlers when moving among bushes and saplings.
 Like its living relatives, it is likely to have lived a solitary life.
 It is believed to have fed on rough herbage and plants growing around lakes and swamps.
 Further remains of Cervalces latifrons have been recovered from Sénèze (Haute-Loire, France), Mauer (Baden-Württemberg, Germany), Bilshausen (Niedersachsen, Germany), Mosbach (Hessen, Germany), Süßenborn (Thüringen, Germany), Ranica (Lombardy, Italy), Leffe (Lombardy, Italy) and Crostolo Creek (Emilia-Romagna, Italy) and extensively from Siberia.

 Evolutionary history

-Fossils of large moose-like deer found in Siberia dating from the most recent glaciation are fragmentary and lack intact skulls and complete antlers but they have tentatively been identified as Cervalces latifrons.
-They had less advanced teeth, a more specialist muzzle and larger antlers that were bi-lobed and four pronged.
-They seem to have played a bridging role, crossing the land bridge to Alaska and eventually evolving into Cervalces scotti in North America.
-They were faced with predators well capable of tackling a moose, the steppe brown bear in Eurasia and the short-faced bear in North America.
-In Europe, three paleospecies of moose seem to have followed each other chronologically.
-It is not clear whether Cervalces latifrons evolved into modern moose or whether it died out in the last glacial period.
+Cervalces latifrons first appeared during the late Early Pleistocene.
+Probably during the Middle Pleistocene, it entered North America, giving rise to Cervalces scotti.
+In Europe, Cervalces latifrons became extinct around the end of the Middle Pleistocene and beginning of the Late Pleistocene, being replaced by its descendant the modern moose.